Board of Directors

 Lisabritt Solsky is an attorney and administrator at the New Hampshire Department of Health and Human Services, where she serves as Deputy Medicaid Director.
 She is a Leadership New Hampshire alum, was selected for the Union Leader’s Forty Under Forty designation in 2010 and was honored with a Business and Industry Association “Above and Beyond Award” in 2011.
 She lives with her children in Concord.

-Chris Strong is president of the Strong Resource Group, a strategic consulting firm with 35+ years of expertise in helping not-for-profits, associations, and businesses deepen their understanding of their business and the issues they face.
-Chris volunteers in professional and community organizations, is a board member and incoming Vice President of Education for the Association of Fundraising Professionals-Northern New England, Co-Chair of this year’s AFP-NNE/Conference of Fundraising Professionals, and a member of the Great Bay Community College Advisory Board.
-She received her MBA from the University of Southern California, BA from the University of Colorado and is a graduate of Leadership Seacoast.
+Chris Strong is President of the Strong Resource Group, a strategic consulting firm which helps not-for-profits, associations, and businesses deepen their understanding of their business & the issues they face.
+She volunteers in professional & community organizations, is a board member & incoming VP of Education for the Association of Fundraising Professionals-Northern New England, Co-Chair of this year’s AFP-NNE/Conference of Fundraising Professionals, and a member of the Great Bay Community College Advisory Board.
+She earned an MBA from the U. of Southern California, BA from the U. of Colorado and is a graduate of Leadership Seacoast.

 Laura Thibault is a nonprofit consultant currently serving as Interim Executive Director of NARAL Pro-Choice NH.
 A native of NH and graduate of UNH, her background includes over a decade of non-profit advocacy and management.
 Laura loves mission based work and her focus is to build nonprofit capacity via fundraising, strategic planning and communications.
 Laura volunteers in several roles in her community, including Stewardship co-chair of the Starr King Unitarian Universalist Fellowship and the Pease Public Library Association.
 She enjoys volunteering with her two children during the summer months with the Plymouth Area Eco-Learning Farm Stand.

-Gemma Waite French is the Vice President of Marketing and Public Relations for the Greater Manchester Chamber of Commerce.
-In her role at the Chamber, she oversees the areas of membership, programs/events, and communications.
-Gemma also served as Director of Public Relations and Marketing for the Daniel Webster Council, Boy Scouts of America.
+Gemma Waite French is the Vice President of Marketing at Optima Bank & Trust.
+Previously she served as Vice President of Public Relations & Marketing for the Greater Manchester Chamber of Commerce, and as Director of Public Relations and Marketing for the Daniel Webster Council, Boy Scouts of America.
 She began her career in television news and has worked on-air and behind the scenes at several television stations throughout New England.
 Gemma is a 2010 graduate of Leadership Greater Manchester and a 2014 graduate of Leadership New Hampshire.